 Kodi Media Player

 Media player applications can be used for a whole lot more than just watching movies.
 If you use Garageband for your PC, you can use a video tutorial on a float as you edit your music according to what the tutorial explains.
-A walkthrough of a game can be played as a float, or there can be audio instructions while the game is being played.
+A walkthrough of a game can be played as a float or audio instructions while the game is being played.
 Android is nothing without its Media Player apps.
 How about trying one of them?

 There are not many apps that can compete with MX Player.
 MX Player is often regarded as the gold standard for media player apps, and few can claim to match, much less surpass it.
 An important advantage of the app is the touch-friendly interface that lets you alter key parameters using simple touches and slides.